 Our Indigenous artists have a guarantee that we will never reproduce their original artworks on anything but the mat, cushion, pod chair, or homeware piece they designed.
 Recycled Mats will never manufacture Aboriginal mats with inauthentic or bogus artwork created by someone with no connection to Indigenous communities.

 To prove this, we include a certificate of authenticity with every mat purchased.

 The timeline from concept to completed design of our Aboriginal Mats can vary considerably.

 Each artist works together with JJ to brainstorm possibilities and options of designs that can be translated to a recycled plastic mat.
 The Indigenous artist is then given free-will to bring that concept to life.
 (At least one of our Indigenous artists conferred with her local community elders to seek feedback and approval before she finalised her idea and story, and finally committed it to paper.)

 Samples of the Aboriginal Mats are then made in China, and bugs are ironed out.
 Then, Recycled Mats commits to a full run, releasing the new Aboriginal Mat designs to the public.

 JJ and her team at Recycled Mats have a goal to make Indigenous Art accessible in an authentic way to the men, women, and children of Australia and the world.

 The artists for the Aboriginal mats currently include

-You can read all of the artist’s bios and learn more about their designs for our Aboriginal Mats here
+You can read all of our artist’s bios and learn more about their designs for our mats here